I want to be a Machine

-On a recent trip in an aircraft, at the window seat looking out at the sea the plane tipped, suddenly I sensed for a moment an impending doom.
-But something happened as the wing of plane tipped I was sent into a surreal state when the oceans surface, the aircraft and me blurred into one.
+On a recent trip in an aircraft, at the window seat looking out at the sea, the plane tipped, suddenly I sensed for a moment an impending doom.
+But something happened as the wing of plane tipped I was sent into a surreal state when the surface of the ocean, the aircraft and me blurred into one.
 At no moment was I scared, the experience was sublime.
 Words are a feeble way to express it, it’s one those ‘I guess you had to be there’ moments.

-How do you share these ideals and altered states, who knows.
+How do you share these ideas and altered states, who knows?
 This is simply an attempt I wanted to convey in ‘I want to be a machine’, and I must add a song that has been looping in my head.